FS Hussain: Memorials

 The yearly trophy awarded to the Best Flight Safety Officer of the Pakistan Air Force is named after FS Hussain.

-In the book, Shamsheer Se Zanjeer Tak, Colonel Mirza Hassan Khan recounted that F.S.
-Hussain was assigned to fly him to Gilgit in an emergency when enemy Indian fighter aircraft were present in the sky.
-He described how they encountered six enemy fighters en-route and how F.S.
-Hussain "bravely flew the Harvard at a very low level", just above the River Indus, through treacherous high mountains.
-At a dangerous point, Hussain instructed Mirza to get ready to jump out of the plane.
-Mirza Hassan Khan added that he had never seen anyone as brave as pilot F.S.
+In the book, "Shamsheer Se Zanjeer Tak," (Retd) Colonel Mirza Hassan Khan recalled that F.S.
+Hussain was assigned to fly him to Gilgit in an emergency when enemy Indian fighter aircraft were present in the sky during the India–Pakistan war of 1947–1948.
+He described how they encountered six enemy fighters en-route and how Hussain "bravely flew the Harvard at a very low level", just above the River Indus, through treacherous high mountains.
+At a dangerous point, Hussain instructed Khan to get ready to jump out of the plane.
+Khan added that he had never seen anyone as brave as pilot F.S.
 Hussain.

-In the book, Flight of the Falcon, Sajad Haider wrote: "FS Hussain, the greatest fighter pilot PAF ever had.
+In the book, "Flight of the Falcon," (Retd) Air Commodore Sajad Haider wrote: "FS Hussain, the greatest fighter pilot PAF ever had.
 He would loop an Attacker or F-86 inverted all the way, and at Karachi flying club we witnessed him do these very crazy manoeuvres in a Tiger Moth bi-plane, spin it from 2000 feet and scare the crap out of us.
 But every second and inch during manoeuvres, he was in total control.
 God bless his soul."

-Zafar Chaudhry in his book, Mosaic of Memory, wrote: "FS was totally dedicated to his profession and had only one desire and ambition in life: to stay in the flying business.
+(Retd) Air Marshal Zafar Chaudhry in his memoir, "Mosaic of Memory," wrote: "FS was totally dedicated to his profession and had only one desire and ambition in life: to stay in the flying business.
 Thus, when he started developing a physical disorder rather early in life, his reaction was to conceal it and to ignore it so that it should not lead to his being removed from flying status- a situation he was simply not prepared to accept.
 His love for flying far exceeded his concern for his own well-being; he simply could not imagine a life without the thrill of flying and, therefore, continued to pretend that all was well.
 The insidious malady remained untreated and, tragically, by the time it became obvious, it had already passed the stage of treatment.
 The Prince of Pilots died when still short of 45-leaving the PAF and the world of flying so much the poorer."